Aliases for YWHAZ Gene

 GeneCards Summary for YWHAZ Gene

 YWHAZ (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Zeta) is a Protein Coding gene.
-Among its related pathways are MAPK Signaling: Oxidative Stress Pathway and Myometrial Relaxation and Contraction Pathways.
+Among its related pathways are Activation of cAMP-Dependent PKA and LKB1 signaling events.
 GO annotations related to this gene include poly(A) RNA binding and protein kinase binding.
 An important paralog of this gene is YWHAB.

 UniProtKB/Swiss-Prot for YWHAZ Gene